Education, Health and Care (EHC) Plan's bring together all of the services that currently support you or your family.

 There may be times where a more formal meeting and talking with those involved in supporting children and young people with special educational needs and/or disabilities, facilitated by an independent and neutral third party is required.
 Such discussions would include the parents and carers but may also involve the children and young people themselves, as appropriate.

-Disagreement Resolution is the process for exploring and addressing issues about any aspect of SEN provision, including health and social care disagreements.
-The child or young person does not have to have or be in the process of being assessed for an Education, Health and Care Plan, in order to access the disagreement resolution process.
+Disagreement Resolution is the process for addressing issues about any aspect of SEN provision, including health and social care disagreements.
+Local Authorities are legally obliged to provide SEN mediation and disagreement resolution in relation to disputes between parents and carers and young people, schools and Local Authorities over your special education needs or, as a parent, those of your child.
+The child or young person does not have to be in the process of being assessed for an Education, Health and Care Plan, in order to access the disagreement resolution process.
 It is intended to provide a quick and non-adversarial way to resolve disagreements.

-Two providers deliver Disagreement Resolution Services (DRS) across the East Midlands.
+Two providers deliver Disagreement Resolution Services across the East Midlands.
 They are Kids and The Together Trust.
+They both offer the same service, and there is not one service that is any better than the other, however parents/carers/young people must be offered a choice.

 Mediation Services focus on issues and disagreements relating to Education, Health and Care (EHC) Plans.
 This includes where a request has been made for an assessment for an EHC Plan and that request has been turned down by the Local Authority.
 Decisions relating to the assessment process or the educational provision or needs described in an EHC Plan can be appealed to the First Tier Tribunal.